East (The Walking Dead): Plot

 While Alexandria is locked-down against the Savior threat, Carol flees and is caught by a Savior patrol who want to use her to get into the community.
 She appears to beg them not to kill her, while playing the role of a terrified and weak woman, but is in reality begging them not to make her kill them.
-She then shoots them with a machine pistol from inside her coat sleeve, then dispatches two survivors in the aftermath, but one more survives and pursues her on foot after she leaves.
+She then shoots them with a machine pistol from inside her coat sleeve, then dispatches two survivors in the aftermath, but one Savior named Roman survives and pursues her on foot after she leaves.
 Rick and Morgan find the site of the incident, and follow a blood trail they believe is Carol's, until Morgan sends Rick back due to his murderous reaction toward a non-hostile survivor.

 Meanwhile, Daryl hunts Dwight to avenge Denise and is followed by Glenn, Michonne, and Rosita.
 When they catch up with him and attempt to talk him out of his mission he reacts with hostility, based on the guilt he feels for allowing Denise's death to occur.
 Rosita ends up joining Daryl, while Michonne and Glenn then start to make their way back to Alexandria.
 While they are stopped and talking, Dwight and a group of Saviors surrounds and captures them.

 Back in Alexandria, Maggie asks Enid for help with something, which turns out to be cutting her hair.
 When Enid asks if Maggie likes it, she starts screaming out in pain and drops to the floor in agony.

 Rosita and Daryl find out that Michonne and Glenn have been captured, and while they try to rescue them, Dwight and one of his Savior members sneak up behind them.
-Dwight says "Hi Daryl", then shoots him.
+Dwight says "Hi Daryl", then shoots him and afterwards, he tells him that he will be alright.